.

 This post will dig into the data behind this growing market and how food producers can leverage this trend with suitable packaging options.

-About the Microwaveable Food Market
+About the Microwavable Food Market

 The market comprises three packaging segments: shelf stable, frozen and refrigerated, and ready-to-reheat microwavable foods.
 All three have grown recently, with the frozen segment expected to lead the field.
 However, new players, new packaging options, and an increase in the grab-and-go section of the supermarket are propelling significant growth in the refrigerated heat-and-eat segment, too.

-Elements of Microwave Safe Food Packaging
+Elements of Microwave-Safe Food Packaging

-• Materials – You will need to select a type of plastic that is deemed microwave safe and can hold up to high temperatures.
-Plastic # 2, also known as high-density polyethylene (HDPE), is microwave safe, as is Plastic #5, known as polypropylene.
+• Materials – You will need to select a type of plastic that is deemed microwave-safe and can hold up to high temperatures.
+Plastic #2, also known as high-density polyethylene (HDPE), is microwave-safe, as is Plastic #5, known as polypropylene.
 However, PET and polystyrene are not.

 • Tamper evident – Well-sealed, tamper-evident packaging will ensure safety and lock in freshness for longer shelf life.